-NADA—stands for New Animal Drug Application and is like a high school senior’s college application.
-A high school senior uses a college application to formally ask a school for acceptance.
+NADA—New Animal Drug Application.
+An NADA is like a high school senior’s college application.
+A high school senior uses a college application to formally ask to be accepted into a college.
 The college application tells the senior’s story, including all the information about the student’s extra-curricular activities and grades in high school.
 Likewise, a drug company uses a NADA to formally ask CVM to approve an animal drug.
 The NADA tells the drug’s story and contains all the information about the drug.
 As part of the approval process, a drug company sends the application to CVM to prove that the drug is safe and effective (that it does what it’s supposed to do).

 Operation or surgery—a procedure performed by a veterinarian on an animal to fix something that’s wrong or to keep the animal healthy.
 For example, a veterinarian may perform surgery to fix a cat’s broken leg or to spay a female dog so she can’t have puppies.

 Pharmacist—a medical professional who works in a pharmacy to fill prescriptions from a doctor or veterinarian for a person or animal.

 Statistician—a mathematician who works in statistics.
 Statistics is the science of collecting, analyzing, understanding, and presenting data.
 A statistician looks at the data (the results) from the experiment and sees how they are grouped and tries to find common patterns.
 A statistician can also use statistics to make predictions, like whether a certain drug will be effective in cats.

 Veterinarian—an animal doctor.